sjmikler/pytorch-symbolic/docs/advanced_topics.md

         return torch.cat(tensors=tensors, dim=self.dim)
 ```

-This way provides the fastest runtime.
+This way provides a robust and fast runtime.
 However, you might not want to write
 so much boilerplate code.
 Luckily, with Pytorch Symbolic there is a way to avoid it:

 ```py